The Main Tasks For Developing Your Conversational Ability

 Figure out if any of your conversation problems are influenced by negative social habits or attitudes you have, and then try to correct them

-This is another point that may pack you off to another of the site's section.
+This is another point that may send you off to another of the site's sections.
 Your social skills are largely demonstrated through your conversation.
 That means any number of bad social habits or attitudes can have a negative impact on the way you interact with people.
 The site's section on generally improving your social persona may help you here.

 It's generally more difficult to identify your bad habits.
 Some are easy enough to guess, but others take longer to dawn on us.